Novel Translation

 What does an English-language (ENG) novel translator do?

 The ENG publishing industry operates in a unique and complicated way that often confuses Japanese publishing professionals and authors.
 In the West, it is often expected that novel translators will act as unofficial literary agents in the early stages of novel acquisition.
-Translators will identify potential publication markets for their client’s novel, “pitch” the novel to ENG publishers, and—if the publisher is interested—translators will handle initial communications between the Japanese and ENG publishing houses until a deal is struck.
+Translators will identify potential publication markets for their client’s novel and “pitch” the novel to ENG publishers, often facilitating initial communications between the Japanese and ENG publishing houses.

 Most Japanese novels translated into English have been randomly selected by freelance translators who happened to enjoy the novels in question.
 The translator reads an interesting book, contacts the Japanese publisher to confirm that translation rights are available, then embarks on the arduous and time-consuming process to create a “pitch pack” that they can send to ENG publishers.
 A “pitch pack” usually consists of a: